miguelraz/miguelraz.github.io/blog/juliatorust.md

 - [Tour of Rust](https://tourofrust.com/TOC_en.html): Also has good examples.
 - [cheat.rs](https://cheats.rs/): A cheat sheet for all the new syntax, priceless.
 - [Rust by example](https://doc.rust-lang.org/stable/rust-by-example/index.html): Always good for a quick MWE.
 - [Rust docs](https://doc.rust-lang.org/std/iter/trait.Iterator.html): Their version of the Julia manual.
-Make sure to click a few of the `[+]` to see how the code drops down.
+Make sure to click the `[+]` to see how the code drops down.
 I still spend time looking at the iterators page.
 - Courses and exercises:
   - [Exercism](https://exercism.io/my/tracks): If you want to get into some guided learning, Exercisms is great, but focuses too much on strings at the beginning for my liking.
 Make sure to look at the community solutions when you're done.
   - [Advent of Code 2020 by Amos](https://fasterthanli.me/series/advent-of-code-2020/part-1): This was my first "get your hands dirty" with Rust experience.
-Other articles by Amos are great and friendly too, but this series was very useful for figuring out a Rustian workflow and design thinking.
+Other articles by Amos are great and friendly too, but this series was useful for figuring out a Rustian workflow and design thinking.
   - [Ryan Eberhardt Stanford course](https://reberhardt.com/blog/2020/10/05/designing-a-new-class-at-stanford-safety-in-systems-programming.html#lectures): University course that gets you up and running with systems programming constraints and problem solving.
 I'm not its target audience but it was great for understanding Rust's domain.
   - [Jeff Zarnett programming for performance course repo](https://github.com/jzarnett/ece459), with a [full youtube playlist](https://www.youtube.com/watch?v=BE64OK7l20k&list=PLFCH6yhq9yAHnjKmB9RLA2Qdk3XhphqrN): Another good course for stepping in directly into high performance computing - not done with it yet, but the professor is friendly and enthusiastic.
-  - [Rustlings](https://github.com/rust-lang/rustlings): I found these exercises quite hard the first time I picked up the Rust book.
+  - [Rustlings](https://github.com/rust-lang/rustlings): I found some exercises too hard the first time I picked up the Rust book.
 Your Mileage May Vary but I did them solo and suffered.
 I would recommend pairing up with a buddy before attempting all of it.
 - [Too many linked lists](https://rust-unofficial.github.io/too-many-lists/): Another great walkthrough once you feel more comfortable reading and writing Rust.
 - Jon Gjengset's streams:  Jon Gjengset is a well-known Rust community member and has amazing quality streams - if you want to see a proficient Rustacean code, this is a good place to start.
   - [sorting algos stream](https://www.youtube.com/watch?v=h4RkCyJyXmM&t=2455s): More friendly to beginners if you know your sorts.